 Background and Early Films

-Forest Steven Whitaker was born on July 15, 1961 in Longview, Texas, with his family later moving to Southern California.
+Actor, director and producer Forest Steven Whitaker was born on July 15, 1961, in Longview, Texas, with his family later moving to Southern California.
 Whitaker was a star quarterback in high school and won a scholarship to play at California State Polytechnic University.
 After being sidelined with an injury, he transferred to the University of Southern California to study opera and drama.

 Whitaker made his feature film debut in 1982's seminal teen comedy Fast Times at Ridgemont High, with Nicolas Cage and Sean Penn.
 The versatile actor appeared in several acclaimed films throughout the '80s, including Platoon (1986), Good Morning, Vietnam (1987) and The Color of Money (1986).
 In 1988, his turn as musician Charlie Parker in Clint Eastwood's dark biopic Bird won him the Best Actor award at the Cannes Film Festival.
 More and more on-screen projects continued for Whitaker throughout the '90s and early '00s with films like Robert Altman's Ready to Wear (1994), Jim Jarmusch's Ghost Dog: The Way of the Samurai (2000) and David Fincher’s Panic Room (2002), co-starring Jodi Foster.